-Peter Klein has served as a member of the board of directors since September 24, 2021.
-Mr. Klein joined the board of directors of Old Sarcos in September 2016.
+Peter Klein has served as a member of the Board of Directors since September 24, 2021.
+Mr. Klein joined the Board of Directors of Old Sarcos in September 2016.
 Mr. Klein served as Chief Financial Officer of WME, a global leader in sports and entertainment marketing, from December 2013 to July 2014, and as Chief Financial Officer of Microsoft Corporation from November 2009 to June 2013.
 During his 11 years at Microsoft, Mr. Klein held various other roles, including Chief Financial Officer of the Server and Tools and Microsoft Business Divisions.
 Before joining Microsoft, Mr. Klein spent 13 years in corporate finance at high-growth companies.
 He held senior finance roles with McCaw Cellular Communications, Orca Bay Capital, Asta Networks and Homegrocer.com.
-Mr. Klein currently serves on the board of directors of F5 Networks and Apptio Inc. Mr. Klein holds a B.A. from Yale University and an MBA from the University of Washington.
-We believe Mr. Klein's leadership experience at some of the world's largest technology companies and his finance and accounting expertise, in addition to his experience as a director of Old Sarcos, qualifies him to serve on our board of directors.
+Mr. Klein has served on the board of directors of F5 since 2015, Denali Therapeutics since 2018 and Accolade, Inc. since 2019.
+Mr. Klein also served on the board of directors of Apptio from 2013 to 2019.
+Mr. Klein holds a B.A. from Yale University and an MBA from the University of Washington.
+We believe Mr. Klein's leadership experience at some of the world's largest technology companies and his finance and accounting expertise, in addition to his experience as a director of Old Sarcos, qualify him to serve on our Board of Directors.

-Matthew Shigenobu Muta has served as a member of the board of directors since September 24, 2021.
+Matthew Shigenobu Muta has served as a member of the Board of Directors since September 24, 2021.
 Mr. Muta has held various leadership roles at Delta Air Lines Inc., including serving as their Vice President, Innovation and Operations Technology from 2016 to the present, and as Vice President, Innovation & Commercial Technologies from 2014 to 2016.
 Mr. Muta previously held various positions at Microsoft, Inc., including Global Managing Director, Hospitality & Travel.
 Mr. Muta holds a Bachelor of Arts Degree in Communications from Boise State University.
-We believe Mr. Muta's leadership experience at some of the world's largest companies, including in industries that we believe include potential customers of our, qualifies him to serve on our board of directors.
+We believe Mr. Muta's leadership experience at some of the world's largest companies, including in industries that we believe include potential customers of ours, qualifies him to serve on our Board of Directors.